-The private sector generates around 90 percent of the Punjab's output of goods and services, and is the dominant actor in the economy.
-Thus, if the province is to meet its goals of 7-8% growth, it must move aggressively to enhance the capabilities of the private sector.
+The significance of the private sector to support and trigger the growth of economy cannot be denied.
+Private sector generates around 90 percent of the Punjab's output of goods and services, and is the dominant actor in the economy.
+Thus, if the province is to meet its goals of 7-8% growth, the capabilities of the private sector need to be utilized and incorporated more aggressively.
+Public-private Partnership (PPP) is one of the most effective vehicles to enhance private sector participation in public services delivery, increase growth, and create jobs leading to reduction of poverty.
+The PPPs help in attracting private capital investment, increasing efficiency through the profit motivation of the private sector, and helping reform the selected sectors through the reallocation of roles and risks.
 It is important that Government of the Punjab recognizes the significance of the role of Small and Medium Enterprises (SMEs) in the growth and development of the provincial economy.
-There is need to develop a mechanism that creates greater access to finance through inclusion of Small and Medium Enterprises (SMEs) and other financially disenfranchised sectors.
-Thus, the departments should take a strong view when developing their ADP 2019-20 that it comprises intervention and policies that make product and factor markets more flexible, that lower costs of production and distribution, that improve efficiency through increased competition and that move the structure of the major sectors and hence of the total provincial economy in the direction of higher value-added products.
+There is need to develop a mechanism that creates greater access to finance through inclusion of SMEs and other financially disenfranchised sectors.
+Thus, the departments should take a strong view when developing their ADP 2020-21 that it comprises intervention and policies that make product and factor markets more flexible, that lower costs of production and distribution, that improve efficiency through increased competition and that move the structure of the major sectors and hence of the total provincial economy in the direction of higher value-added products.